-If you have accepted our offer of a teacher training place, you could receive a bursary of up to £1,000 for completing your Skills Tests in Literacy and Numeracy by the end of April 2017.
-You will receive £1000 for passing both by this date and £600 if you pass one of the tests.*
+If you have accepted our offer of a teacher training place, you could receive a bursary of up to £1,000 for completing your Skills Tests in Literacy and Numeracy by 4 May 2017.
+You will receive £1000 for passing both by this date and £600 if you pass one of the tests by 4 May 2017.*

 *Conditions apply.
 Bursaries are paid in the second semester of study and do not apply to School Direct applicants.